OpeOginni/chain-chaos/README.md

 - **Etherlink Blockchain**
   - used in the `blockchain/hardhat.config.ts`, where the chains are added for deployment
+  - Etherlink makes the automation feature very easy due to its (nearly) free features, making gas fees for running such a continous system very cheap.

 - **ThirdWeb Wallet**
   - used in the `nextjs-frontned/src/lib/thirdweb.ts`, where we define the etherlink chains so users can connect their wallets to the app.